libuv/libuv/docs/src/guide/processes.rst

 Windows with ``UV_ENOTSUP``.

 * ``UV_PROCESS_WINDOWS_RESOLVE_BATCH`` - Considers .cmd and .bat files
-  when resolving an executable without an explicit extensionon on Windows.
+  when resolving an executable without an explicit extension on Windows.
   Ignored on Unix.
 * ``UV_PROCESS_WINDOWS_VERBATIM_ARGUMENTS`` - No quoting or escaping of
   ``uv_process_options_t.args`` is done on Windows.
 Ignored on Unix.